Freetown: Freetown as a Crown Colony (1808–1961)

-Themne people attacked the colony in 1801 and were repulsed.
+Temne people attacked the colony in 1801 and were repulsed.
 The British eventually took control of Freetown, making it a Crown Colony in 1808.
 This act accompanied expansion that led to the creation of Sierra Leone.

 From 1808 to 1874, the city served as the capital of British West Africa.
-It also served as the base for the Royal Navy's West Africa Squadron, which was charged with enforcing the ban on the slave trade.
+It also served as the base for the Royal Navy's Eastern Squadron, which was charged with enforcing the ban on the slave trade.
 When the squadron liberated slaves on trading ships, they brought most to Sierra Leone, and Freetown in particular; thus, the population grew to include descendants of many different peoples from all over the west coast of Africa.
 The British also situated three of their Mixed Commission Courts in Freetown.

+The Freetown Lodge No. 1955 was the first Orange Lodge formed in Africa.
+It was established by the British and Irish settlers in the capital.
+Missionaries taught locals about Protestant Christianity and evangelism.